 In the civilized world, many dogs do not move the whole day.
 They just wait at home for their people to come home from work.
 Then they are taken to a park by their humans, who are equipped with a ball thrower or a frisbee and they chase their toys over and over until they are exhausted.
 They love the endorphin rush and look happy.

 At first, one would think that this is great!
-In fact, I did the same thing with my dog Skai when he was young, but then I started to see him slip and slide on occasion, injuring his back repeatedly.
-I also saw a greater number of injuries in other dogs from chasing balls and frisbees in general.
+In fact, I did the same thing with my dog Skai when he was young, but then I started to see him slip and slide, injuring his back repeatedly.
+I also saw a greater number of injuries in other dogs from chasing balls and frisbees.
 Older dogs that were ball and frisbee chasers had severe back pain, muscle tightness and hind end weakness from slipping.

 Whenever unsure see what nature does

 When I mention the above to other dog lovers, they often object that dogs love to run and that it is natural for them to chase things.
-I agree, except that dogs in nature never chase 50 or 100 rabbits in a span of 30 minutes!
-Their chasing is a very small portion of the day and they spend most of their day roaming or resting.
+I agree, except that dogs in nature never chase 50 or 100 rabbits in the span of 30 minutes!
+Chasing is a very small portion of their day and they spend most of their day roaming or resting.

 A simple solution that can add years to your dog’s mobile and healthy life

 If you worry about no longer having a ball with your dog, do not worry.
 There are other ways of exercising and connecting with your dog without the risks.
 Here are a few healthy ways of exercising your dog safely while still having fun: